 Aquariums and Zoos

 Do your kids go wild for animals?
-Escape the cold and immerse yourself in tropical weather on the Minnesota Zoo’s Tropics Trail.
-Como Zoo in St. Paul has four new additions: two baby zebras, an orangutan and a giraffe.
+Escape the cold and immerse yourself in tropical weather on the Minnesota Zoo’s Tropics Trail or pay a visit to their newest addition, a baby Malayan tapir.
+Stroll through the Como Zoo to see a variety of animals and watch Chloe the sloth while being surrounded by lush tropical plants.

 Go underwater at Sea Life at Mall of America or the Great Lakes Aquarium in Duluth.
 To view animals in their natural habitat, visit the North American Bear Center and International Wolf Center in Ely, the National Eagle Center in Wabasha, the Wildlife Center in Columbus or the Raptor Center in St. Paul.